dalechyn/h0tw4t3r.github.io/content/posts/mev-backpack.md

 - [Foundry (optional)](https://getfoundry.sh/)

 ## 🤔 That's cool, but where is the start, REALLY?
-In fact, it depends on what kind of MEV are you willing to extract.
+It depends on what kind of MEV are you willing to extract.
 There are:
 - Sandwiches
 - Liquidations